The Wisdom of Insecurity

 is not safer in the long run than outright exposure.
 Life is either a daring adventure or nothing.” — Helen Keller

-One day Ajahn Chah held up a beautiful tea cup, “To me this cup is already broken.
+One day my teacher Ajahn Chah held up a beautiful tea cup, “To me this cup is already broken.
 Because I know its fate, I can enjoy it fully here and now.
 And when it’s gone, it’s gone.”
 When we understand the truth of uncertainty, we become free.

 The broken cup helps us see beyond our illusion of control.
 When we commit ourselves to raising a child, building a business, creating a work of art, or righting an injustice, some measure of failure as well as success will be ours.
 This is a fierce teaching.